ksg97031/frida-gadget/README.rst

 Resigning the APK
 ~~~~~~~~~~~~~~~~~~
 | After modifying the APK, you need to re-sign it.
-| You can quickly re-sign your application with the `uber-apk-signer <https://github.com/patrickfav/uber-apk-signer>`_.
+| You can quickly re-sign your application with the `--sign` option.
+| This option uses `uber-apk-signer <https://github.com/patrickfav/uber-apk-signer>`_.
 |

 Contributing